KenDompier/DreamDiary/README.md

     Deleting a Dream: To delete a dream, click on the trash icon next to the dream you want to remove.
 Confirm the deletion in the modal dialog.

     Sorting Dreams: Click on the sort icon to toggle between ascending and descending order based on dream dates.

+Credits

+    Kikiyama for the audio and favicon art

+    Nekocarpet for the mood art